 If you missed Part I, click here.
-Later, in Part 3, you will see the results this crisis leader’s motivation assessment test that reveals key leadership filters that greatly influenced his decision-making and crisis leadership strategies.
+Later, in Part 3, you will see the results this crisis leader’s motivation assessment test that reveals key leadership traits that greatly influenced his decision-making and crisis leadership strategies.

 Crisis Leadership Part II Background